 • vocal sounds

-• premonitory sensation or urge
+• premonitory sensation or "urge"

-• otherwise normal neurological exam
+• otherwise normal neurological examination

 Full details